haskell-nix/hnix/README.md

 Haskell parser, evaluator and type checker for the Nix language.

 ## Prerequisites
-Until `hnix-store` is ready, `nix-store` is still used for interacting with store paths, so HNix still requires Nix to be installed and available through `$PATH`.
+Until `hnix-store` is ready, `nix-store` is still used for interacting with the store paths, so Nix is still required installed and available through `$PATH`.

 ## Getting Started